DavidT3/XGA/README.md

 XGA depends on two non-Python pieces of software:
 * XMM's Science Analysis System (SAS) - Version 17.0.0, but other versions should be largely compatible with the software.
 SAS version 14.0.0 however, does not support features that PSF correction of images depends on.
-* HEASoft's XSPEC - Version 12.10.1, **I can't guarantee later versions will work.**
-* HEASoft's XSPEC - Version 12.10.1, **I can't guarantee later versions will work.**
+* HEASoft's XSPEC - Version 12.10.1, but other versions should be largely compatible even if I have not tested them.

 All required Python modules can be found in requirements.txt, and should be added to your system during the installation of XGA.